Constraint Satisfaction Problems over Finitely Bounded Homogeneous Structures: a Dichotomy between FO and L-hard: Preliminaries

-\begin{lemma} Let $\sA$ be a finite or an $\omega$-categorical structure and suppose that $R$ has an $\sA$-definition.
-Then there is a first-order reduction from $\Csp(\sA')$ to $\csp(\sA)$ where $\sA'$ is an expansion of $\sA$ by $R$. \end{lemma}
+\begin{lemma} Let $\sA$ be a relational structure and $\sA'$ be an expansion of $\sA$ by a relation $R$ which has an \efpp-definition in $\sA$.
+Then there exists a first-order reduction from $\Csp(\sA')$ to $\csp(\sA)$ where $\sA'$ is an expansion of $\sA$ by $R$. \end{lemma}

-\begin{proof} The proof is based on Lemmata~2.6--2.11 in~\cite{LaroseT09TCS}.
-Although they have been proved there for finite structures, it is straightforward to verify that they also hold for $\omega$-structures.
-In particular, Lemma 2.6 for all $\omega$-categorical structures has been shown in~\cite{BN}.
-When it comes to this lemma, it is straightforward to show that an $\sA$-formula is equivalent to a sequence of operations on relations from Items (3a)--(3e).
-Thus, the lemma follows by Lemmata~2.7--2.11 in~\cite{LaroseT09TCS}. \end{proof}
+\begin{proof} It follows from Lemma~\ref{lem:efpp-fo-seq} that the relation $R$ may be obtained from $\sA$ by a series of operations allowed by the formulations of the lemma.
+By Lemma~2.7 and Lemmas~2.9--2.11 in~\cite{LaroseT09TCS} as well as Lemma~\ref{lem:rearrangefo}, and since first-order reductions are preserved by compositions, see e.g.~Proposition 1.28 in~\cite{immerman}, it follows that every sequence of these operations gives rise to a first-order reduction from $\csp(\sA')$ to $\csp(\sA)$.
+The lemma follows. \end{proof}

-In particular, by an observation above we may assume that a first-order expansion of a $k$-homogeneous $\ell$-bounded structure contains all at most $\ell$-ary $\sA$-definable relations.
-In particular, if $\sA$ is a model-complete core we may assume that $\sA$ contains all injective orbits of $m$-tuples with $m \leq \ell$ and when $\sA$ is a finite core, we may assume that $\sA$ contains all constants.
+Let $\text{arity}(\sA)$ be the maximum of all arities of relations in $\sA$.
+In particular, without affecting the complexity of the problem, we may say that a finite $\sA$ contains all relations of arity at most $\text{arity}(\sA)$ \efpp-definable in $\sA$ and that an expansion $\sA$ of a $k$-homogeneous $\ell$-bounded structure contains all at most $\max(k,\ell, \text{arity}(\sA))$-ary \efpp-definable relations in $\sA$.
+On the additional assumption that $\sA$ is a model-complete core, by Observation~\ref{obs:core}, we may assume that $\sA$ contains all almost injective orbits of at most $\max(k,\ell, \text{arity}(\sA))$-ary tuples in $\sA$.
 All these assumptions will be in effect throughout the paper.